 In Japan, Pixar changed broccoli to green peppers.
 During their audience research, they discovered that Japanese kids love broccoli but can’t stand the taste of green peppers.

 Find out what your audience respects, loves, hates, values or struggles with.
 Do they prefer to see a lead character that looks like them?
 Are they in search of films with a strong female lead?
 Are they drawn to a film with a diverse cast?
 Do they like controversial topics, human interest pieces, or feel-good stories?

 Make your audience feel seen and understood and every film you make will be compelling.

 What Technical Requirements Should I Consider?

-Film distributors require a specific format from HD to digital and 35mm film.
+Film distributors require a specific format for digital and 35mm film.
 Find out what delivery specifications each distributor has so you can decide the best camera to use.